lightdash/lightdash/docs/docs/getting-started/setup-your-project.md

 ![screenshot-tables-view](assets/screenshot-tables-view.png)

-If you click on any of the models within your lightdash project, you'll see the dimensions and measures for that model listed on the left side.
+If you click on any of the models within your lightdash project, you'll see the dimensions and metrics for that model listed on the left side.

 The dimensions you see in lightdash are the columns that you've defined in your model's dbt YAML file.
 If you include descriptions for your columns, these will be pulled into lightdash automatically!